Gayatri757/ChaloSafe/README.md

 ├── app.py
 ├── crime_data.csv
 ├── crime_model.pkl
+├── train_model.py
 ├── requirements.txt
-├── Procfile
+├── README.md
 ├── .gitignore
-└── README.md
+└── .env.example
 ```

 ---

-## ⚙️ How It Works
+# ⚙️ How It Works

 ### Step 1

-The user signs in and enters:
+The user enters:

 - Current Location
 - Destination
 - Travel Mode

----

 ### Step 2

-The backend converts the entered place names into latitude and longitude using the **Nominatim Geocoding API**.
+The backend converts the entered locations into latitude and longitude coordinates using the **Nominatim Geocoding API**.

----

 ### Step 3

 The coordinates are sent to the **OpenRouteService Directions API**, which generates the travel route and estimates the travel duration.

----

 ### Step 4

-The generated route consists of multiple coordinate points.
+The generated route contains multiple coordinate points.

-The backend checks the crime dataset for locations lying close to the generated route.
+For each route, nearby crime records are extracted from the dataset based on geographic proximity.

+### Step 5

+The application calculates a **Route Risk Score** by:

+- Finding nearby crime records
+- Summing their crime density values (`crime_per_area`)
+- Normalizing the result to a score between **0 and 10**

+### Step 6

+The frontend displays:

+- Interactive Route Map
+- Estimated Travel Time
+- Route Risk Score
+- Risk Level

 ---

-### Step 5

-Nearby crime density (`crime_per_area`) is aggregated and normalized to calculate a **Route Risk Score**.

-Risk Classification:
+# 🚦 Route Risk Classification

 | Route Risk | Level |
 |------------|-------|